Wallaby greats propose rugby review board - Shepparton News

 "But we are now buoyed that all stakeholders are ready to work together in a transparent and open manner to get a solution that's going to be in the best interests of Australian rugby."

-"Effectively what we are all going for is using this as an opportunity to have a clean slate and part of that is reconnecting the professional part of the game to the grassroots, the amateur game, so we're totally as one," Mortlock said on Friday.
+"Effectively what we are all going for is using this as an opportunity to have a clean slate and part of that is reconnecting the professional part of the game to the grassroots, the amateur game, so we're totally as one," he said.

 "Unfortunately for a long period of time, the grassroots - the clubs, the school games, which are the foundations of our game - have been totally neglected.

-"So the key for us is collaboration, transparency, trust and open communication with all stakeholders - that's RUPA, all the member unions, Rugby Australia and everyone coming together to have input into using this as an opportunity to get things right for our game."
+"So the key for us is collaboration, transparency, trust and open communication with all stakeholders - that's RUPA, all the member unions, Rugby Australia and everyone coming together to have input into using this as an opportunity to get things right."

-But they share a collective burning desire to find the solution through the creation of the Australian Rugby Review board.
+But they share a collective burning desire to find the solution through the creation of the review board.

-It's understood the independently chaired think-tank panel would consist of delegates from all stakeholders in Australian rugby.
+The independently chaired think-tank panel would likely comprise of a delegate each from the ACT Brumbies, NSW Waratahs, Queensland Reds, Melbourne Rebels and Western Force, two or three from Rugby Australia, one from RUPA and up to eight other appointments.

-"So it will be quite a big board but they will be tasked with overhauling both the governance structure and every facet of the game," said Mortlock, who rejected the notion that Farr-Jones was the orchestrator behind the captains' call to overthrow Castle.
+"So it will be quite a big board but they will be tasked with overhauling both the governance structure and every facet of the game," said Mortlock, who rejected the notion that 1991 World Cup-winning captain Farr-Jones was the orchestrator behind the captains' call to overthrow Castle.

 "The reality is there's been a lot of us talking behind the scenes for a long period of time.